Intercontinental Exchange Inc. (ICE) Shares Up Despite Recent Market Volatility

-Intercontinental Exchange Inc. (NYSE: ICE)’s stock price has increased by 1.79 compared to its previous closing price of 100.90.
-Despite this, the company has experienced a -1.01% fall in its stock price over the last five trading sessions.
+Intercontinental Exchange Inc. (NYSE: ICE)’s stock price has increased by 0.74 compared to its previous closing price of 102.48. but the company has seen a 1.70% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 05/04/22 that Intercontinental Exchange to Buy Mortgage-Data Firm Black Knight for $13.1 Billion

 Is It Worth Investing in Intercontinental Exchange Inc. (NYSE: ICE) Right Now?

-The price-to-earnings ratio for Intercontinental Exchange Inc. (NYSE: ICE) is 39.95x, which is above its average ratio.
-Moreover, the 36-month beta value for ICE is 0.93.
+Intercontinental Exchange Inc. (NYSE: ICE) has a higher price-to-earnings ratio of 40.16x compared to its average ratio,, and the 36-month beta value for ICE is at 0.93.

 Will You Miss Out On This Growth Stock Boom?